“Are you going to write about this, Mom?” my daughter Caroline asks me. (She knows I’ve written about her brother.)

 Then there was the hot water spring that seemed to have collected almost overnight behind my eyes.

-A few times over the past week or so, before she left, something would trigger an eruption; and, as my eyes filled, Caroline would flick my arm—literally take her thumb and forefinger and snap, hard, on my forearm, like a correction choke-chain on an over-stimulated Labrador Retriever.
+A few times in the last few days before she left, something would trigger an eruption.
+And as my eyes filled, Caroline would flick my arm—literally take her thumb and forefinger and snap (hard!) on my forearm, like a choke-chain correction on an overstimulated Labrador Retriever.

 “Nope!
 We aren’t going to do that right now,” she’d say.

-I totally get it, because I don’t understand how that wellspring settled behind my eyeballs, either.
-(And she talks a good game, but Caroline has a geyser behind her eyeballs, too.
-It’s just timed to erupt at different times than mine.)
+And she talks a good game, but Caroline has a geyser behind her eyeballs, too.
+It’s just timed to erupt at different times than mine.

 We go to see Meryl Streep and her doppelganger daughter, Mamie Gummer, in Ricki and the Flash.
 It’s a mediocre movie with a predictable storyline, centered on a mother’s balancing her own aspirations with family.